WorldwideAntimalarialResistanceNetwork/WWARN-Maps-Surveyor/README.md

 * [Molecular Surveyor](http://www.wwarn.org/surveyor/) - Visualise data from publications  examining molecular markers of antimalarial resistance in malaria-endemic countries
 * [NMFI Fever Series Surveyor - TODO](#) and [NMFI Case Reports Surveyor - TODO](#) - A visual analysis of published health literature for causes of non-malaria febrile disease

+## Deployment and versioning:
+We try to follow semantic versioning [semver.org](http://semver.org) principles outlined:

+Given a version number MAJOR.MINOR.PATCH, increment the:

+MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.
+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+Set new version:
+mvn versions:set -DnewVersion=1.2.3-SNAPSHOT

+Test
+mvn clean verfiy

+Commit/revert:
+mvn versions:(commit|revert)

 ## How do I use it?
 The use of this framework assumes some familiarity with GWT framework, mvn, and an IDE like Eclipse or Intellij.